heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 28/Dec/24
   So I want to try my best and finish this today, I was able to see something that might be of great help to me in doing this.

+31/Dec/24
+  Today couldn't do much because my laptop charger has spoilt, hoping to get a new one after the new year celebration